bellflight/AVR-Docs/content/en/software/gui/_index.md

 This message can be used to tell you drone what buildings are on fire and if you want to drop water on it or not.
 For a full list of which buildings have water drops please refer to the game manual.
-The activity of using the `avr/autonomous/building/drop` will be implemented by the students in the sadbox module.
+The activity of using the `avr/autonomous/building/drop` will be implemented by the students in the sandbox module.
 [Hint: the above example can also be used in this scenario]

 ### Thermal View/Control